chyyran/cs-isp-ics4u/data structures.md

 ### _pokemon.data.**Pokemon**_
 #### Description
-Represents an individual Pokemon belonging to the user or player character, including all information, such as species, move set, nickname, level, and health points.
+Represents an individual Pokémon belonging to the user or player character, including all information, such as species, move set, nickname, level, and health points.

 #### Fields
 | Field Name | Field Type             | Field Description   |